 Our goal is for all regions across Scotland to have a strategic monitoring system in place to provide data towards monitoring the levels of cycling in Scotland.
-The National Monitoring Framework uses fixed and temporary counters, cameras, manual counts and complements existing monitoring schemes to build a picture of cycling rates across the country.
+The National Monitoring Framework uses fixed counters and temporary cameras, complimenting existing monitoring schemes to build a picture of cycling rates across the country.

 The framework is funded by Transport Scotland and does not require financial contribution from those who take part.

 If you would like to use the National Monitoring Framework to better understand cycling levels in your region, please contact email@example.com.